ivaaaan/hyperliquid-node-ansible/README.md

 Pruner role sets up a cron job to periodically prune old data from the Hyperliquid node to save disk space.
 The pruning frequency and retention period can be configured via variables.

+### `observer`

+Observer role deploys Grafana, Prometheus, and Node Exporter using Docker to monitor the server health.
+Grafana port is exposed on 3000, so if you need additional security consider setting up a reverse proxy with authentication.

 ## Usage

 You will need to install the `ansible.posix` collection if you don't have it already: